 The pagoda-style temple has a distinct interior.
 Instead of a standing figure of the Goddess, it has a flat figure parallel to the ground that is worshipped by bowing down.
 Next to the divine figure is a pond, the Bhairav Kunda.
 Devotees put their hand inside the pond and whatever they get is considered holy and is accepted as a blessing from the divine.

 While visiting these temples, the Guhyeshwari Temple is visited before the main Pashupatinath Temple.
-This tradition is still followed by members of the earlier Royal family.
 The Guhyeshwari Temple is worshipped first and then other temples are visited.
 It is because of the belief of worshipping Shakti before Shiva.

 Guhyeshwari Yatra is a festival, which is a tour that starts from Guhyeshwari following Pashupatinath Temple and ends at Hanuman Dhoka, Basantapur.
-This tradition has been prevalent since a long time.
+This tradition has been prevalent since early times.

-Surrounded by the vast forest and different monuments, Guhyeshwari Temple holds many myths.
-The surrounding of this holy temple is peaceful yet powerful.
+Lying just below the forest and different monuments, Guhyeshwari Temple holds many myths.
+The surrounding area of this holy temple is peaceful yet powerful.
 The aura you get while visiting here is strong and vibrant.
 People come here with hope and dedication towards the divine.
-Devotees surrender their problems and feel hopeful.
+Devotees surrender their problems and come out feeling hopeful.